Welcome to Depot!

 depot build command will re-use the previous result.
 This is especially useful for very slow builds, or for example, in reviewing a coworker's branch, you can pull their Docker image from the cache without an expensive rebuild.

 Depot is not a replacement for a CI provider.
 It is a specialized service for building Docker images in the most performant way possible.
-You will still need a CI provider if you need to run tests, deploy, or perform other CI tasks.
+You will still need a CI provider to run tests, deploy, or perform other CI tasks.
 Depot is designed to work with your existing CI provider, not replace it.

 See our Continous Integration guide for more information.